Daniel-KM/Omeka-S-module-Menu/README.md

 * From the source and for development

-If the module was installed from the source, rename the name of the folder of the module to `Menu`, go to the root module, and run:
+If the module was installed from the source, rename the name of the folder of the module to `Menu`, go to the root of the module, and run:

 ```sh
 composer install --no-dev